 - A reputable WordPress web host.
 I personally use and recommend Kinsta.
 If you don’t get this right your other maintenance efforts will be undermined.

 - Updates of all themes and plugins on a schedule.
 Preferably this should happen automatically at least every other week.

 - Nightly backups.
 Most WordPress hosts will include this however I still recommend having another backup option like ManageWP (which includes a basic free backup plan).
 I personally run incremental backups over SFTP via a command line script.

 If you’re only doing the essentials then I highly recommend you have a plan if something should go wrong.
 A good start would be to have a relationship with a web developer and pay them their consulting rate if you get into trouble.
 Generally the more complex the site the higher the probability that you’ll run into issues.
 For simple sites it’s very possible to do regular updates and never run into any issues.

 The essentials of WordPress maintenance can often be covered with a worse case plan and free tools like ManageWP.
 I wouldn’t necessary hunt for a maintenance service if that’s all you need.
 That said there many WordPress maintenance services that you may want to utilize.
 Just be sure you know what your paying for.
 Nobody benefits if you purchased a monthly plan with company XYZ and don’t really use it.
 Most businesses want to know that the work they do is useful.
 It’s not useful if you aren’t really using it.

 Only use reputable WordPress themes and plugins.

 WordPress’ open nature enables so much innovation.
 Just be careful when you extend WordPress with someone else’s code.
-A good question to ask, will this theme or plugin still be supported in 5 years.
-If the reputation of the creator is in question then avoid the addon.
+A good question to ask is if the theme or plugin you’re using will still be supported in 5 years.
+If the reputation of the creator is in question then avoid the add-on.
 A great started point would be to look over Kinsta’s hand-picked list of the best WordPress plugins.